Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-Its midstream and downstream businesses provide a strong buffer when natural gas prices decrease.
+Its midstream and downstream businesses provide a substantial buffer when natural gas prices decrease.
 Moreover, the company enjoys higher returns on its investments, as both its upstream and midstream divisions benefit from its investments in production growth projects.

 Growth Prospects